arjunsinghas0077-eng/txt-to-img-converter-mini-project-3/README.md

 Simple Text-to-Image Converter (Mini-Project)

-This is a simple Python mini-project that converts a text prompt into a stylized image.
+This is a simple boof Python mini-project that converts a text prompt into a stylized image.
 It is designed to run easily on Windows, macOS, Linux, and Android with Python installed.

 Note: This project creates an image that displays your text prompt in a stylized way.
-It does not use advanced AI models to generate images based on the meaning of the prompt (e.g., “a dragon flying over a city”).
+It does not use advanced AI models to generate images based on the meaning of the prompt. i dont have the time of the resources currently lol.
 This keeps the project lightweight, easy to set up, and perfect for a mini-project.

 Requirements